 To hear and to read the sermons and articles in which Church writers of later times of all denominations speak of Christian truths and virtues; to hear or read these skillful arguments that have been elaborated during centuries, and exhortations and professions, which sometimes seem like sincere professions, one is ready to doubt whether the churches can be antagonistic to Christianity.
 "It cannot be," one says, "that these people who can point to such men as Chrysostom, Fenelon, Butler, and others professing the Christian faith, were antagonistic to Christianity."
 One is tempted to say, "The churches may have strayed away from Christianity, they may be in error, but they cannot be hostile to it."
 But we must look to the fruit to judge the tree, as Christ taught c us.
-And if we see that their fruits were evil, that the results of their activity were antagonistic to Christian.
+And if we see that their fruits were evil, that the results of their activity were antagonistic to Christianity, we cannot but admit that however good the men were-the work of the Church in which these men took part was not Christian.
 The goodness and worth of these men who served the churches was the goodness and worth of the men, and not of the institution they served.
 All the good men, such as Francis of Assisi, and Francis of Sales, our Tihon Zadonsky, Thomas a Kempis, and others, were good men in spite of their serving an institution hostile to Christianity, and they would have been still better if they had not been under the influence of the error which they were serving.